 333 Saint Charles Avenue, Central Business District

 Listen to me very carefully: do not pass go nor collect $200 without making your way here.
-This is one of Chef John Besh’s restaurants in New Orleans.
+It’s definitely one of the best restaurants in New Orleans.
+This is one of Chef John Besh’s restaurants.
 Who is Chef John Besh?
 He won the coveted James Beard Foundation Award for Best Chef – Southeast in 2006 and he will be inducted into the Foundation’s “Who’s Who” for 2014.
 Luke is tucked inside of the Hilton St. Charles hotel in the Central Business District.
 It is home of one of the best brunch offerings and home of the best d*mn Shrimp & Grits on the planet, period.
 Yes, I said it.
 It’s bold and they back it UP.

 401 Poydras Street, Central Business District

-Yes, you will definitely burn a lot of calories standing (and sweating, depending on the time of year) in the mile-long line before you get to your seat.
+Yes, you will definitely burn a lot of calories standing (and sweating, depending on the time of year) in the mile-long line before you get to your seat and get to order some New Orleans dishes.
 Yes, the service just might be hit or miss depending on the day.
 Yes, it will absolutely be worth it all in the end.
 Let me preface this by saying that while po-boys reign supreme for most at Mothers, I am totally here for the bird, that is, Mothers’ fried chicken.
 I know there’s lots to choose from, but a fried chicken plate with a side of red beans and rice, cabbage (or turnips) and a swallow of Mothers’ iced tea makes for a true visit to the 504.
 Tourists have not earned their NOLA stripes if they’ve not withstood the long line to dine at Mothers.
 If you’re passing down Poydras, definitely add this place to your must-try list for eating in New Orleans!
 And, bring good shoes.

 620 Decatur Street, French Market District